 - Goal: Make it tougher to stream players, add strategy, eliminate the first come/first serve aspect.

-- Proposal: each team gets $300 worth of free agent budget.
+- Proposal: Each team gets $150 worth of free agent budget.
 This is separate from a team’s auction budget.
 Use a blind bid system where highest bid wins.
 You pay what you bid (not $1 more than next highest bid).
-Minimum bid is $1.
-Winning bid does not become salary (you may keep a player you add next year for $5, plus they are eligible for greed).
+Minimum bid is $0.
+Winning bid does not become salary (you may keep a player you add next year for $5, plus they are eligible for greed — same FA system as 2016).
 Tie bids will be broken based on current standings.
 Bids process daily at 11 AM/EST (a single processing time makes it so that owners cannot simply wait for lineups, then poach available players who are playing that day).
+FAAB budget is not available for trade.

 Prohibit adding free agents directly to the disabled list.